jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 ## Course Grade Policy

+>  [!IMPORTANT]
+>
-**Your final course grade can only be one letter grade higher than your project.** If you do poorly on the project, you will do poorly overall.
+> **Your final course grade can only be one letter grade higher than your project.** If you do poorly on the project, you will do poorly overall.

 ## Project Components